dewberryants/asciiMol/README.md

 ![Screenshots](https://raw.githubusercontent.com/dewberryants/asciiMol/master/docs/animation.gif)

-A basic molecule viewer written in Python, using curses; Thus, meant for linux terminals.
+A basic molecule viewer written in Python, using the ncurses library.
+Works on any compatible terminal (even on Windows using windows-curses).

 Features: